digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 The Upgrade Model in Depth - Reference
 ======================================

-This section describes in detail what rules govern package validation upon upload and how contracts, choice arguments and choice results are upgraded or downgraded at runtime.
-These topics are for a large part covered in the sections above.
-This section acts as a thorough reference.
+This document describes in detail what rules govern package validation upon upload and how contracts, choice arguments and choice results are upgraded or downgraded at runtime.
+These topics are for a large part covered in :ref:`Smart Contract Upgrades <smart-contract-upgrades>`.
+This document acts as a thorough reference.

 Static Checks
 -------------